 Talk With Your Partner About Their Erectile Dysfunction

-Erectile dysfunction, and discussions of it, have become a part of our nation’s media.
+Erectile dysfunction (ED), and discussions of it, have become a part of our nation’s media.
 We see commercials, comedy sketches and news reports detailing the disease.
 Still, it is often difficult for partners to discuss erectile dysfunction.
 Even though it may seem difficult, open discussion of the problem is often the first step to resolving it and enjoying a better sex life.
-There are a few strategies you can implement to have a productive conversation about erectile dysfunction with your partner.
+There are a few strategies you can implement to have a productive conversation about ED with your partner.

 First and foremost, prepare a comfortable way to approach the situation.
 You’ll want to find a time where both you and your partner will be able to give your attention to the issue, at a time and in an environment that is comfortable for you both.
 You may also want to rehearse what you plan on saying, so you will feel more at ease when the discussion begins.